KartikTalwar/gmail.js/README.md

 ### gmail.dom.compose(compose_el)

-An object used to abstract interation with a compose popup.
+An object used to abstract interaction with a compose popup.
 Represents a compose window in the DOM and provides a bunch of methods and properties to access & interact with the window.

 Expects a jQuery DOM element for the compose div.